 To choose the medical alert system that’s right for you or your loved one, you should ask the following questions before pulling out your pocketbook or purse:

-• Is it waterproof?
+- Is it waterproof?
 Since most falls happen in the tub and shower, it’s important that the device functions in and around the water.
-Thankfully, the best alerts available today all work in wet conditions.
+Thankfully, medical alerts available today all work in wet conditions.

-• What is the average response time from the call center?
-If the call center has a poor response time, you may need to look into another company.
+- What is the average response time from the call center?
+A strong call center should respond within 30 to 60 seconds.
+If response times are consistently slower, consider looking into another provider.
 The point of the medical alert system is to get help immediately, not after the fact.

 Does Insurance Cover Medical Alert Systems?

 Unfortunately, Medicare generally doesn’t cover medical alert systems.
-However, there are some Medicare Advantage plans that may cover them, so it's always worth asking.
+However, there are some Medicare Advantage plans that may cover them, so it’s always worth asking.
+As of 2026, some Medicare Advantage plans include medical alert systems as a supplemental benefit, particularly those focused on chronic condition management.
 In some states, Medicaid might cover the cost.
 Since coverage is on a state-by-state basis, check the rules where you live.
 You may also want to check with your private insurance provider about medical alert coverage, if applicable.
 If you are paying out of pocket, ask about discounts for Veterans or other groups that you may belong to.
 Also, ask to see if the cost is tax deductible.

 Convincing a Loved One to Use a Medical Alert System